mischov/gate/README.md

 ### API

-All one needs to learn in order to use Gate is how routes are defined, and the macros `gate/defrouter` and `gate.handler/defhandler`.
+All one needs to learn in order to use Gate is how routes are defined and the macros `gate/defrouter` and `gate.handler/defhandler`.

 #### Routes